Blog Header Logo

 4. Take Out the Old Filter Media

 Use either a wet/dry shop vac or a small cup or scoop to carefully remove all the old filter media.
 Place it into five-gallon buckets or dump it onto a nearby tarp to keep it all contained.
 Remember that sand triples its weight when wet, so be careful not to overexert yourself, and take your time.
-If you’re going to be reaching down inside the tank, wear a long-sleeved shirt or place a towel around the tank opening to prevent fiberglass splinters.
+If you’re going to reach down inside the tank, wear a long-sleeved shirt or place a towel around the tank opening to prevent fiberglass splinters.

 5. Spray Down the Sand Filter Tank